-44. compa orida Department of Agriculture and Consumer Services (FDACS) requires that the ny (licensee) must enter into a written contract with the property owner or agent and the commencement of the Payment, inspection The inspection, fumigation Payment, fumigation None of the above 45. the property owner or agent enters into a written contract for a fumigation, they ign a and be provided with a a.
-Liability release, Fumigation Fact Sheet b.
-FDACS Consumer Notice Form, Fumigation Fact Sheet c.
-FDACS Consumer Notice Form, Fumigation Preparation Checklist d.
-All of the above 46.
-Which of the following is NOT required by FDACS on a fumigation contract: a.
-The complete name of the Certified Operator in charge of the fumigation b.
-The complete address of the property to be treated c.
-The complete name and business address of the licensee d.
-The conditions under which retreatments (for reinfestation) will be made 47.
-The FD ACS Consumer Consent Form is required to be signed by the property owner or agent l pefore a fumigation is conducted for a pest not listed on the fumigant labeling. a.
-True b.
-False 48.
-The Fu migation Fact Sheet for sulfuryl fluoride residential fumigants: a.
-Is provided before the parties entering into a fumigation agreement Must be provided to an adult occupant of the structure to be fumigated C. Must be provided to an adult occupant of each occupied unit in a multi-unit structure to be fumigated d.
-B and C e.
+- 44. The Florida Department of Agriculture and Consumer Services (FDACS) requires that the company (licensee) must enter into a written contract with the property owner or agent before and the commencement of the . - a.
+Payment, inspection - b.
+The inspection, fumigation - c.
+Payment, fumigation - d.
+None of the above - 45.
+Before the property owner or agent enters into a written contract for a fumigation, they must sign a and be provided with a . - a.
+Liability release, Fumigation Fact Sheet - b.
+FDACS Consumer Notice Form, Fumigation Fact Sheet - c.
+FDACS Consumer Notice Form, Fumigation Preparation Checklist - d.
+All of the above - 46.
+Which of the following is NOT required by FDACS on a fumigation contract: - a.
+The complete name of the Certified Operator in charge of the fumigation - b.
+The complete address of the property to be treated - c.
+The complete name and business address of the licensee - d.
+The conditions under which retreatments (for reinfestation) will be made - 47.
+The FDACS Consumer Consent Form is required to be signed by the property owner or agent before a fumigation is conducted for a pest not listed on the fumigant labeling. - a.
+True - b.
+False

+48. The Fumigation Fact Sheet for sulfuryl fluoride residential fumigants:

+- a.
+Is provided before the parties entering into a fumigation agreement - b.
+Must be provided to an adult occupant of the structure to be fumigated - c.
+Must be provided to an adult occupant of each occupied unit in a multi-unit structure to be fumigated - d.
+B and C - e.
 All of the above